ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

 </p>

 ### PE-sieve
-Even though `PE-sieve` is capable of identifying suspicious behaviors, getting actionable response from a appears to be tricky and prone to errors, especially without a proper baseline of false-positives generate by non-backdoored, legitimate .NET Framework applications.
+Even though `PE-sieve` is capable of identifying suspicious behaviors, getting actionable response from it appears to be tricky and prone to errors, especially without a proper baseline of false-positives generate by non-backdoored, legitimate .NET Framework applications.
-To better articulate this lets have a look at `Figure 14` showing us two `Total suspicious` entries from a non-backdoored RDCMan and compares it with `Figure 15` containing a total of four entries.
-Even though we get two new entries, one being the actual `MessageBox` shellcode, a blue teamer might not further investigating the entries, considering the amount of false-positive generated by default by the CLR.
+To better articulate this lets have a look at `Figure 14` showing us two `Total suspicious` entries from a non-backdoored `RDCMan` and compares it with `Figure 15` containing a total of four entries.
+Even though we get two new entries, one being the actual `MessageBox` shellcode, a blue teamer might not further investigating these entries, considering the amount of false-positive generated by default by the CLR.

 <p align="center" width="100%">
     <img src="/assets/img/let-me-manage-your-appdomain/pesieve-legit.png">